vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

             arg1 = inflater.inflate(R.layout.listitem, arg2,false);
         }

 With this simple check, we can save the overhead of inflating a new view for each row.
-This will make our list view faster.
+This will make our listview faster.

-Now we have the list item, let's bind the data with the listview item.
+Now we have the listitem, let's bind the data with the listview item.

-*First let's get the reference of list item elements*, in this case we want the reference of both the text views
+*First let's get the reference of listitem elements*, in this case we want the reference of both the text views

         TextView chapterName = (TextView)arg1.findViewById(R.id.textView1);
         TextView chapterDesc = (TextView)arg1.findViewById(R.id.textView2);